Wishes & Wayfinding

 Wallet with only the essentials: ID, credit cards, and maybe some cash (yeah idk why either)

-Dollar tree poncho that will be thrown away at the end of the trip
+Dollar Tree poncho that will be thrown away at the end of the trip

 A single granola bar